-Subitizing PowerPoint Activities, Grades 1–4
+Subitizing PowerPoint Activities for In-Person or Online Classrooms, Grades 1–4

 By: Jeff Todd

 I've used subitizing PowerPoint slides in my class over the years, at every level.
 This number sense activity uses multiple representations of numbers to aid math language development for primary students and English language learners.
+In this article, you'll get my free subitizing PowerPoint download and directions on how to use this activity in your in-person or online classroom.

 How to Use the Subitizing PowerPoint Slides